chika-kasymov/chika-kasymov.github.io/_posts/2016-12-01-common-issues-of-uistackview.md

 That's it about `NSLayoutConstraint` warnings which appear when using `UIStackView`.

-## **UIStackView** inside **UIScrollView** <a id="section-3"></a>
+## UIStackView inside UIScrollView

-Since size of device screens are limited `UIStackView` is useless if we have big content.
+Since the size of device screens are limited `UIStackView` is useless if we have big content.
 You may correctly guess that this problem can be solved by putting stack view inside `UIScrollView`.

-There are number of approaches to do this.
-This is my favourite:
+There are a number of approaches to do this.
+This is my favorite:

 ``` objc
 /* In .h file */